Radu I of Wallachia: Other accomplishments

 An important event linked to the reign of Radu I is the move of the remains of Saint Filofteia from Tarnovo to Argeș, event which happened app. in 1384 when the scene is painted on the walls of the Curtea de Argeș Church that became the guardian of the Saint and whose ctitor was the voievod with his brother and father.
 His activity as ctitor of religious establishments makes him one of the most active rulers of Wallachia, building a large number of churches with Tismana, Cozia and Cotmeana being the most important.
 Also, during his reign the two Catholic cathedrals from Severin (a.
 1380) and Argeș (9 mai 1381) are built and following the tradition, a Catholic monastery in Târgoviște.

-Another important and controversial moment of his reign is represented by his, not well supported by evidences, ruling over the smaller of the two Bulgarian states in that moment - the Tsardom of Vidin.
-At the basis of this theory stands an illegible inscription on the walls of Curtea de Argeș Cathedral in which, some researchers, identified the title „domn singur stăpânitor al Ungrovlahiei, al Vidinului și al oblastiei Vidinului“ ("sole ruler of Ungrovlahia, Vidin and the Oblast of Vidin").
+Another important and controversial moment of his reign is represented by his, not well supported by evidences, ruling/having a protector role over the smaller of the two Bulgarian states in that moment - the Tsardom of Vidin.At the basis of this theory stands an illegible inscription on the walls of Curtea de Argeș Cathedral in which, some researchers, identified the title „domn singur stăpânitor al Ungrovlahiei, al Vidinului și al oblastiei Vidinului“ ("sole ruler of Ungrovlahia, Vidin and the Oblast of Vidin").
 It is true that the relations between the Wallachian rulers Vladislav I and Radu I and the Bulgarian Tsars from Tarnovo and Vidin, Shishman and Ivan Sratsimir were very tensed, the latter being themselves in conflicts for the succession of the paternal throne.
 Once, Vladislav I managed to annex Vidin, but he later gave it to the rightful ruler.
 It is possible that the same thing was done by Radu I.